-- Review the use of application whitelisting used by the vendor or contractor to reduce the risk of introducing malicious software to an applicable system. - Review the use of live operating systems or software executable only from read-only media to ensure that the media is free from malicious software itself.
-Entities should review the processes to build the read-only media as well as the media itself. - Review system hardening practices used by the vendor or contractor to ensure that unnecessary ports, services, applications, etc have been disabled or removed.
+- Review the antivirus or endpoint security processes of the vendor or contactor other party to ensure that their processes are adequate to the Responsible Entity to reduce mitigate the risk of introducing malicious software to an applicable system. - Review the use of application whitelisting used by the vendor or contractorother party to reduce-mitigate the risk of introducing malicious software to an applicable system. - Review the use of live operating systems or software executable only from read-only media to ensure that the media is free from malicious software itself.
+Entities should review the processes to build the read-only media as well as the media itself. - Review system hardening practices used by the vendor or contractorother party to ensure that unnecessary ports, services, applications, etc. have been disabled or removed.
 This will limit the chance of introducing malicious software to an applicable system.

-Element 2.3: Determine whether additional mitigation actions are necessary, and implement such actions prior to connecting the vendor or contractor owned Transient Cyber Asset.
-The intent of this element is to ensure that after conducting the selected review from elements 2.1 and 2.2, if there are deficiencies that do not meet the Responsible Entities security posture, the vendor or contractor is required to complete the mitigations prior to connecting their devices to an applicable system.
+Element Section 2.3: Determine whether additional mitigation actions are necessary, and implement such actions prior to connecting the vendor or contractor owned Transient Cyber Asset managed by a party other than the Responsible Entity.
+The intent of this element section is to ensure that after conducting the selected review from elements Sections 2.1 and 2.2, if there are deficiencies that do not meet the Responsible Entities Entity's security posture, the vendor or contractor other party is required to complete the mitigations prior to connecting their devices to an applicable system.

-Requirement 4 Attachment 1 Removable Media
+Requirement R4, Attachment 1, Section 3 - Removable Media